Leslia Miller-Brice

-Leslia Miller-Brice is a Bahamian politician from the Progressive Liberal Party.
+Leslia M. Miller-Brice is a Bahamian politician from the Progressive Liberal Party.

 Career

 In the 2021 Bahamian general election, she was elected in Sea Breeze.
 Miller-Brice was one of seven Progressive Liberal Party [PLP] women candidates elected.

-On November 4, 2021, she was appointed Bahamas Ambassador to the Caribbean Community (CARICOM).
+On 4 November 2021, she was appointed Bahamas Ambassador to the Caribbean Community (CARICOM).

+She was re-elected in the 2026 Bahamian general election.
+She was appointed Minister of Culture, Arts and Heritage.